-FACT: Three out of four U.S. investors mistakenly think that financial advisers at brokerage firms are required to put client's interests first.
+FACT: Three out of four U.S. investors mistakenly think that financial advisors at brokerage firms are required to put client's interests first.
 Source

 According to the White House Council of Economic Advisers, conflicts of interest shaves off on average 1 percent per year from retirement savings.